zb8c5ek/SLAM3R/README.md

 ## Demo
 ### Replica dataset
 To run our demo on Replica dataset, download the sample scene [here](https://drive.google.com/file/d/1NmBtJ2A30qEzdwM0kluXJOp2d1Y4cRcO/view?usp=drive_link) and unzip it to `./data/Replica_demo/`.
-Then run the following command to reconstruct the scene from the video images
+Then run the following command to reconstruct the scene from the video images:

  ```bash
  bash scripts/demo_replica.sh